 To be sure that you aren't billed again:

-- Verify if your account is covered by the free tier.
+- Verify that your account is covered by the free tier.

 - Identify the resources that are generating charges.

-- Delete, shut down, or terminate any resources that are generating charges.
+- Delete, stop, or terminate any resources that are generating charges.

 - Proactively monitor your usage to be sure that you don't exceed the free tier offering again.